serinko/gizmo/tutorials/ssh_git_101.md

 git --version
 ```

-If git doesn't exist in your system, [downloand and install it](https://git-scm.com/downloads), or use your package management system (the place from where you install tools).
+If git doesn't exist in your system, [download and install it](https://git-scm.com/downloads), or use your package management system (the place from where you install tools).
 For Debian based systems run
 ```sh
 sudo apt install git
 ```